wikimedia/analytics-refinery/oozie/cassandra/README.md

-# Cassandra loader for pageview API
+# Cassandra loader for AQS

-The bundle is responsible for data transformation and load into cassandra for the pageview API.
-It has three main datasets:
+The bundle is responsible for data transformation and load into cassandra for the Analytics Query Service.
+It has 5 main datasets:
 * pageview per article
 * pageview per project
 * pageview top articles
+* Unique devices
+* Historical pagecounts per project

 First data is written in TSV files with aggregates computed in a cube fashion for some dimensions, then those flat files are loaded into cassandra, and fianlly removed if the job ends correctly.